 After summarizing Bandura's theory, this review will question two key premises underlying theory and research on moral disengagement.
 First, we question the premise that people would always consider it wrong to violate moral principles if they were not biased by self-interest.
-Contrary to Bandura's claims, people often think it is required to violate one principle in order to give priority to another in situations of conflict: They do not "turn off" morality, but seek to coordinate competing evaluative concerns, such as honesty and prevention of harm.
-Second, we question the premise of moral disengagement theory that people who violate general principles are often not conflicted about their actions, or at least not as conflicted as they should be.
-Contrary to this assumption, research shows that people are often conflicted about violating moral principles, even when they judge that such violations are called for.
-The implication of our arguments is that many or most of the individuals said to be morally disengaged may in fact have been highly morally engaged, even if those individuals did not think or act in the way researchers think they should have.
+Contrary to Bandura's claims, people often think it is required to violate one principle in order to give priority to another during moral conflicts: They do not "turn off" morality but seek to coordinate competing evaluative concerns, such as honesty and prevention of harm.
+Second, we question the premise of moral disengagement theory that people who violate general principles are typically not conflicted about their actions, or at least not as conflicted as they should be.
+Contrary to this assumption, research shows that people are often conflicted about violating moral principles, even when they judge such violations as necessary.
+The implication of our arguments is that many or most of the people said to be morally disengaged may in fact have been highly morally engaged, even if they did not think or act in the way researchers believe they should have.